supertree-toolkit/stk/doc/tutorial.rst

 ------------------

 Our dataset currently contains vernacular names and higher-order (e.g. family) names.
-This have to be removed by hand and replaced with polytomies of taxa that are part of that name.
+These have to be removed and replaced with polytomies.
 As this must happen each time a supertree is produced, it is best done with via a taxa substitution file.
 You can create this file once, amend as appropriate and run each time you alter the data before supertree analysis is done.
 For example:

 .. code-block:: bash

-    Aegialornithidae = Aegialornis gallicus,Aegialornis leenhardti
+    Aegialornithidae = Aegialornis
     Ciconiidae = Mycteria,Anastomus,Ciconia,Ephippiorhynchus,Jabiru,Leptoptilos

-replaces any source tree containing the higher order taxa *Aegialornithidae* or *Ciconiidae* with polytomies of species within the group.
-Note that the species listed do *not* need to be in the dataset already, though you will need to ensure you use the "replace existing taxa only" option in the replacement.
-You can use the data summary output to check this.
+replaces any source tree containing the higher order taxa *Aegialornithidae* or *Ciconiidae* with polytomies.
+You only need to to give genera, we will need deal with replacing genera with species at a later stage.
+Note that the genera listed should be in the dataset already, but you can avoid thoroughly checking this as you can use the "replace existing taxa only" option in the replacement.
+You can use the data summary output to check how well these substitutions have worked.
+Genera only are needed as the next step will replace genera with species-level taxa.

-Note we can replace using generic or specific names.
+Note we can replace using genus or species names.
 In the former, the genera will be replaced with specific names in a later step.
 Therefore, it is recommended you make your substitution file as comprehensive as possible.
 You can then keep it for later, when you extend the dataset.